Hercules (2014) - Review

 Then stuff happens.
 I don't need to tell you what happens, because I doubt you'll be invested much at all in anyone's issues or desires, and I bet you'll quickly realize that you've seen this movie before.
 Here's the blueprint for the whole movie:

-2. Proposition for help and consideration of proposition till inevitable acceptance of proposal
+Proposition for help and consideration of proposition till inevitable acceptance of a proposal

-3. Early movie training and skirmish to show heroes not ready
+Early movie training and skirmishes to show the heroes are not ready

-5. Later movie skirmish to show heroes have grown
+Later movie skirmishes to show the heroes have grown

 There you go.
 That's the movie in a nutshell.
 The only deviation from the generic mythological action movie formula is that there are two skirmishes instead of just one.
 It's all boring, bland, lazy writing held together by solid actors giving sub-par performances, which is still good enough to make it a watchable film.